epfl-lara/stainless/_sources/installation.rst.txt

   $ ln -s frontends/dotty/target/universal/stage/bin/stainless-dotty stainless

-and, for the Scala2 version of the front end,

-  $ ln -s frontends/scalac/target/universal/stage/bin/stainless-scalac stainless-scalac-old

 Analogous scripts work for various platforms and allow additional control over the execution, such as passing JVM arguments or system properties: